 The PMC start-up begins with the release of the POR_B reset pin.
 The reset pin must be held asserted for at least the TPORB time after the critical power supplies have reached their operating level.
-This is defined to be 10 μs in the Versal Prime Series Data Sheet: DC and AC Switching Characteristics (DS956) and the Versal AI Core Series Data Sheet: DC and AC Switching Characteristics (DS957).
+This is defined to be 10 μs in the applicable Versal device data sheet listed in References.

 Power Supplies Required